biati-digital/nova-php-cs-fixer/phpcsfixer.novaextension/README.md

 - **Format HTML in PHP files** Enable or disable formatting of HTML inside the PHP files.

 - **Apply Additional fixes** Addition HTML fixes, more info here [aditional-fixes.md](https://github.com/biati-digital/nova-php-cs-fixer/blob/main/aditional-fixes.md)

-- **Use Tabs** Set to true to use tabs or leave unchecked to use spaces

-- **Tab Width** Specify the number of spaces per indentation level

 - **HTML Rules** Add the rules you want to use to format your HTML, here's an example of the available options:
 **Note: Please read and make sure you understand the options otherwise do not move anything here, check all the available options here [html-options.md](https://github.com/biati-digital/nova-php-cs-fixer/blob/main/html-options.md)**